maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 # Privacy Policy for the use of the Me App

-###### (Version 1.2, March 2023)
+###### (Version 1.3, August 2023)

-The Me App ("Me" / "the App") is a product of the Me GbR (“We”/ “Us”).
+The Me App ("Me" / "the App") is a product of the Clarity UG (“We”/ “Us”).
 It offers you the opportunity to self-reflect on your life situation through journaling, tracking psychological metrics and completing self-reflection exercises.
-Additionally the self-reflection & personality development is fostered by psychoeducational learning content that is both provided by the Me GbR and third party content partners.
+Additionally the self-reflection & personality development is fostered by psychoeducational learning content that is both provided by the Clarity UG and third party content partners.
 The information that is gathered by that and by journaling is stored in your profile within the Me App.

 The privacy and security of your data is of high importance to us, which is why your journaling data is stored exclusively on your smartphone and is not accessible to us or third parties.

 All Data is collected, processed and stored in accordance with the General Data Protection Regulation 2016/679 released on april 27th 2016 (“GDPR”).

 The processing of your data serves exclusively the purpose of journaling and self-reflection.
 The Me App does not provide medical or psychotherapeutic consultation.
 It does not replace the consultation of a trained clinician or professional psychotherapist.
-Since the Me GbR does not give medical advice within the scope of the Me App it is not bound to medical confidentiality.
+Since the Clarity UG does not give medical advice within the scope of the Me App it is not bound to medical confidentiality.

 ## Overview: